Olympic power broker Sheikh Ahmad found guilty of forgery | Politics

 WHO WAS CHARGED?
 Sheikh Ahmad, a Kuwaiti who prosecutors say was a trusted aide, and three lawyers based in Geneva in 2014.

-English lawyer Matthew Parish, who is being tried in his absence, faces the longest sentence of four years’ jail time.
+English lawyer Matthew Parish was tried in his absence and sentenced to three years' jail time.
+Judge Gonseth said he was an arbitration expert and “manifestly” involved at all stages of the process.

-The prosecutor asked the court to sentence aide Hamad al-Haroun to three years, with 18 months to be served and 18 months suspended.
+The aide, Hamad al-Haroun, was sentenced to serve 15 months with a further 15 months suspended.
 He lives in London after being granted asylum since 2014.

-The arbitrator who was allegedly paid 10,000 Swiss francs ($10,900) to sign the judgment and another lawyer alleged to have worked with Parish face suspended sentences.
+The arbitrator, Stoyan Baumeyer, who was allegedly paid 10,000 Swiss francs ($10,900) to sign the judgment, and another lawyer, Vitaly Kozachenko who worked with Parish, got lesser suspended sentences.

-THE DEFENSE Sheikh Ahmad was questioned in court on Aug.
-31. He said he trusted his lawyers and signed the documents presented to him.

 Long-time IOC legal advisor François Carrard was due in court last week to give a statement in support of Sheikh Ahmad.
 A medical issue was cited for his late cancellation.

-Lawyers acting separately for the two Kuwaiti defendants have shifted the focus to Parish.
+Lawyers acting separately for the two Kuwaiti defendants shifted the focus to Parish.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)